 For several years, Lurline was contracted to write Parenting Capacity Assessments for Calgary Child & Family Services in child protection matters.
-She is formally trained and received supervision to evaluate parenting capacity.
+She is formally trained and receives supervision to evaluate parenting capacity.

-After moving back to BC, Lurline has immersed herself in the areas of family law, family mediation, parenting coordination, including evaluating children's needs for family court and in custody and access matters.
+After moving back to BC, Lurline has immersed herself in several areas related to family law including evaluating children's needs for family court in matters that consider parenting time and decision-making.
 As an experienced professional in family, child and adolescent counselling, she understands the complex needs of today's kids, parents and families.
-She attempts to offer clarity and guidance through the family court report process, to get the answers to resolve disputes and prevent future conflicts.
+She works to offer clarity and guidance through the family court report process to get the answers needed to resolve disputes and prevent future conflicts.
 As a child specialist, she is able to offer a comfortable, developmentally-appropriate and sensitive approach when working with her young clients in these matters.

-Lurline is a roster member for Hear the Child Society and a member of the Association of Family and Conciliation Courts, which is the international association of professionals dedicated to the resolution of family conflict.
+Lurline is a Roster Member for the BC Hear the Child Society and a member of the Association of Family and Conciliation Courts, which is the international association of professionals dedicated to the resolution of family conflict.

-Lurline offers different types of court reports depending on what needs to be answered and clarified for the legal professionals and for the family keeping the best interests of children the focus.
+Lurline offers different types of reports depending on what needs to be answered and clarified for the legal professionals and for the family keeping the best interests of children the focus.

 Hear the Child Reports

-Full Section 211 Voice of the Child Reports
+Full Section 211 Views of the Child Reports

 Parenting Capacity Assessments

-The child’s voice and perspectives can add richness to the conversations that parents and legal professionals need to develop meaningful plans that work for everyone impacted by the family situation.
+The child’s voice and perspectives can add richness to the conversations that parents and legal professionals all need in order to develop meaningful plans that work for everyone affected by the family situation.

 Hear the Child Reports (FLA Section 202a)

-These reports are strictly non-evaluative.
-No opinions or impressions can be offered.
-I collect minimal information prior to meeting the child.
+Minimal information is collected from guardians or legal professionals prior to meeting the child.
 Based on what information is being sought, the interview questions are chosen and the interviews are recorded.
 These reports take approximately 6 hours to prepare for one child.
 A Hear the Child Report can answer questions about what the child feels is working or not working, and looks at what changes might improve the child's living situation.
-The child's report is not intended to make the court's decision -- it is only a piece of all the information that can be considered.
+The child's report is not intended to make legal decision -- it is only a single piece of all the information that can be considered.

 Hear the Child reports must be used with caution.
-They may not be very effective in high conflict situations.
-They rarely help when there are serious concerns about parenting capacity (mental health or safety), or when there are questions about parental alienation or estrangement.
-It is important to consider whether the child can meaningfully participate based on their stage of development or specific limitations -- Hear the Child reports are not appropriate if the child is not capable of expressing their preferences or understanding what they are participating in.
+They are not be very effective in high conflict situations.
+They rarely help when there are serious concerns about parenting capacity (mental health, substance issues or child safety), or when there are issues with parent-child contact, resistance or estrangement.
+It is also important to consider whether a child can meaningfully participate based on their stage of development or specific limitations -- Hear the Child reports are not appropriate if the child is not capable of expressing their preferences or understanding what they are participating in.

-This is a complete assessment of the child's needs and the family situation.
-In addition to the basic Views of the Child report, the Full S.211 assessment includes specialized instruments and measures to provide information about parenting, safety, attachment and mental health.
-As these reports require the scoring and consideration of the results and how they may support or limit parenting, they can be time consuming and costly.
+A Section 211 is a complete assessment of the child's needs and the family situation.
+This includes an evaluation of parenting, safety, attachment and mental health.
+Since these reports are so thorough and provide expert recommendations, they are both time consuming and costly.
 The Full S.211 should be reserved for situations where there are complex concerns such as high levels of conflict, parent-child contact problems or when mental health and safety questions exist.
-These assessments are designed to provide a picture about how specific limitations may or may not impact the child and considers how one might support more successful parenting whenever possible.
+These assessments are designed to provide a picture about how specific parenting limitations may or may not impact the child and considers how one might support more successful parenting when serious concerns do exist.